yanbixing/Data-Science-Knowledge-Notes/general_machine_learning/data_engineering/Imbalanced_data.md

 To solve the imbalance, of course one way is to balance the dataset.

 - Modify the dataset
-  - Oversampling, Downsampling
+  - Oversampling, Downsampling, reweighing
-    - Give more weight to the sample during training, this is similar to over-/down-sampling
+    - Reweighing: Give more weight to the sample during training, this is similar to over-/down-sampling
   - Synthetic (like SMOTE): generate new data according to existing data.

 - Decompose to smaller equally distributed subcategory